Isabella Jagiellon: Return to Transylvania

 The situation in Hungary was not stable.
 George Martinuzzi was assassinated in December 1551, while the Ottomans captured Cenad and unsuccessfully besieged Eger.
 Isabella received invitations both from Sultan Suleiman, who sent an envoy to Poland, and local nobles to return to Hungary, but she delayed.
 Her brother King Sigismund II Augustus, afraid of a Habsburg–Russian alliance in the series of the Muscovite–Lithuanian Wars, married Catherine of Austria, daughter of Ferdinand.
 Isabella and her mother Bona Sforza demanded that Ferdinand fulfilled his obligations according to the Treaty of Weissenburg, but he did not have financial resources to comply and asked for concessions.
 Isabella decided that since he did not hold up his end of the bargain, she was not bound by the treaty and resolved to return to Hungary.

 In February 1556, Isabella and her mother Bona, who was returning to her native Italy, departed Warsaw towards Silesia.
-She spent the summer in Lviv waiting for an opportune moment to return.
+She spent the summer in Lwów waiting for an opportune moment to return.
 Accompanied by Ottoman troops, she entered Kolozsvár in October.
 On 25 November 1556, the Transylvanian Diet entrusted her with a five-year regency period on behalf of her 16-year-old son.
 Isabella set up her Transylvanian chancellery with the help of Mihály Csáky.
 She minted her own gold ducats that depicted Madonna and Child on one side and composite coat of arms on the other.
 The coat of arms included: wolf and unicorn of the Zápolya family, Patriarchal cross and four horizontal stripes of Hungary, eagle of Poland, snake of the Sforza/Visconti families, and three panther heads of Dalmatia.
 In 1558, her supporter Melchior Balassa foiled a coup by the Kendi family against her.
 In addition to political strife, there were religious differences as well since Protestantism spread into Hungary.
 In 1557, Isabella signed an edict granting freedom of religion to four denominations – Catholics, Lutherans, Calvinists, and Unitarians.
 It was a pioneering move towards religious tolerance and an important step towards the Edict of Torda of 1568.
 Isabella is noted as the first European ruler to issue laws on religious tolerance.

 Isabella died of a long illness in September 1559, just three years after her return to Transylvania.